FrackFinder: Mapping and Tracking Fracking Sites With Your Help

 We are now launching the appropriately named Project TADPOLE [archived page on Wayback Machine].
 It is the first in a series of applications that make up the FrackFinder project.
 (Look out for different growth stages, and possibly different amphibians and reptiles, as our skytruthing project continues to evolve.)

 Become a skytruther by participating in Project TADPOLE.
-First, please fill out our sign-up sheet so we can let you know how the project is progressing (we promise not to spam you).
+First, please fill out our sign-up sheet [link removed] so we can let you know how the project is progressing (we promise not to spam you).
 Then, go to Project TADPOLE and spend at least 20 minutes classifying drilling sites for us.
 And finally, we are still beta testing and we need your feedback so please tell us how your experience was on our Facebook page.

 We are continually improving Project TADPOLE and will be adding features such as a “finished” button to exit the tool.
 But please know that your work is saved as you go!